entelognathus/Arthrodire-phylogeny/Character list of new matrix.md

 **cheek** Paranuchal plate overlaps the nuchal plate: absent (0); present (1).
  > -  This character is widely present in phlyctaeniids and brachythoracids.
 Goujet (1984) suggested that this overlapping relationship link to the development of the "posterior consolidated part of the skull" (Heintz 1932, p.
 131; Stensiö 1963a), itself resulting from the differentiation or reinforcement of a dermal cervical articulation.

+** Otolith：absent (0); present (1).
+> - This character is present in phyllolepids and osteichthyans, whereas in chondrichthyans otoliths are absent, but otoconia serve the same function.

 ## References
 Archibald JD.
 1994.
 Metataxon concepts and assessing possible ancestry using phylogenetic systematics.
 Systematic Biology 43: 27–40.